 10th & Terrace

-Prepping to open atop the upcoming Residence Inn Raleigh Downtown in Sept.
-2017, 10th & Terrace promises bar-goers one of the most unique views in the city.
-Opening just in time for summer, the 10th floor rooftop deck will overlook the Duke Energy Center for the Performing Arts—where theater, opera, ballet and other live entertainment takes place year-round—plus a sea of green space surrounding it (they don't call Raleigh a "city in a park" for no reason).
-Lots of comfortable seating, a small plates menu that changes seasonally and a local beer and craft cocktail list should make this an immediate hit for hotel guests and other visitors to downtown Raleigh.
+Located atop the Residence Inn Raleigh Downtown, 10th & Terrace promises bar-goers one of the most unique views in the city.
+The 10th-floor rooftop deck overlooks the Duke Energy Center for the Performing Arts—where theater, opera, ballet and other live entertainment takes place year-round—plus a sea of green space surrounding it (they don't call Raleigh a "city in a park" for no reason).
+Lots of comfortable seating, a small plates menu that changes seasonally and a local beer and craft cocktail list make this an immediate hit for hotel guests and other visitors to downtown Raleigh.

 The Green Light